DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-Although cork yoga blocks are available, most people who choose to work with yoga blocks probably start off with foam ones.
+Although cork yoga blocks and even wooden ones are available, most people who choose to work with yoga blocks probably start off with foam ones.
 Foam bricks tend to be soft and lightweight enough for comfortable use, but still strong and supportive (the good ones, at least.)

 Foam yoga blocks are typically 9 x 6 x 4 inches, though some are only three inches thick.
 They are used to provide support during positions and allow for more extensive stretches.
 Most are brick-shaped, but a few, like the Manduka unBLOK, are contoured with rounded edges.

 We’ve put together a guide to finding the best foam yoga blocks and picking the one that’s right for your own particular needs.

 Choosing a Foam Yoga Block

 Because each edge of a yoga block is a different length, you can use those dimensions to your advantage to support your poses.
 How can you decide which brick is best for you?
 The major differences in foam yoga blocks are price, color, brand name, and thickness.

 There are also quality issues to consider.
 While you may be able to find a generic foam block for a few bucks, chances are it won’t be made of the strongest material and won’t hold up with repeated uses over time.
 When it comes to yoga gear, we always recommend spending a little more money upfront to buy a quality product that will save you money in the long run since it won’t have to be replaced.

 See our guide below for details on specific blocks.
 If you’re unclear how foam yoga blocks can be used in your practice, check out the video below.